 4. Little Moments

 Released in 2003, "Little Moments" probably became Paisley's go-to love song before another one five years later topped it.
 He took that same playful tone from a song like "Ticks" and instead slowed it down and turned it into a romantic song from the perspective of a married man that manages to feel so real without being sappy.
 He turns things like fender benders and burnt cakes into wedding song material, and that takes a true craftsman.
+Who doesn't love hearing the story about how two people fell in love?

 3. "When I Get Where I'm Going"